-Visible cleanliness is a prerequisite for the hygienically flawless condition of the wash item.
-Drops remaining on the point of contact and residual moisture inside hollow parts can be tolerated.
+Visual cleanliness is a prerequisite for a hygienically flawless condition of the wash item.
+Drops remaining at the contact points and residual moisture inside hollow items can be tolerated.
 Sufficient time must be allowed for drying the wash item.

 Microbiological testing